 It also means you have more money to spend on the things you love.
 Whether that's mountains of canelés on your trip to Bordeaux or the latest Bottega Veneta from Milan.

-However, things don’t always go to plan, and some of you unlucky travellers may be hit with flight delays, overbookings or cancellations!
+However, things don’t always go to plan, and some of you unlucky travelers may be hit with flight delays, overbookings or cancellations!
 Way to throw a spanner in the works, right?

 But, don’t sweat it, if you do face such disappointments with your flight, you may be entitled to flight delay compensation.
 If that’s the case, we’ve got your back.